 These converging issues have caused people to recede from the industry, leaving it with a human-shaped bald spot.
 Both in Australia and the US, we are facing not only a shortage of skilled workers, but a lack of people willing to take over management and ownership of companies.

 We spoke to Dan Swinney—of Chicago-based non-profit, Manufacturing Renaissance (read more on Dan’s origin story here)—about what his organisation is doing to combat this issue.
-While Dan is based in America, he visits Australia regularly to work with other non-profits, universities, and manufacturers, in an effort to revive the industry.
+While Dan is based in America, he has visited Australia to share his opinions and experiences with labour forces, universities, and manufacturers, who share his passion for reviving the industry.